-- (i) The hedge shall be pruned back to the same height, width, and general shape as that which existed at the completion of the last approved pruning.
-The sides of the hedge shall be slightly inward sloping (i.e., wider at the bottom of the hedge than at the top to give more stability) with the top of the hedge level and at right angles to the ends. - (ii) Generally, large-leaved plants, such as Laurel, shall only be pruned by using secateurs or similar approved equipment. - (iii) No pruning shall take place when the hedges are in flower unless this has been approved by the Management Company. - (iv) Should the Contractor believe that they have been asked to do anything which, in their opinion, is detrimental to the hedge, an obstruction to pedestrians/vehicles, or they consider it appropriate to deviate from the specification, the Management Company shall be notified prior to the work commencing. - (v) The Contractor shall avoid cutting/pruning in March to September inclusive to cause minimum disturbance to nesting birds and wildlife, in compliance with the Wildlife and Countryside Act.
+- (i) Native hedgerows should be pruned to achieve an A-shaped cross section with a single side cut each year. - (ii) The hedge shall be pruned back to the same height, width, and general shape as that which existed at the completion of the last approved pruning.
+The sides of the hedge shall be slightly inward sloping (i.e., wider at the bottom of the hedge than at the top to give more stability) with the top of the hedge level and at right angles to the ends. - (iii) Generally, large-leaved plants, such as Laurel, shall only be pruned by using secateurs or similar approved equipment. - (iv) No pruning shall take place when the hedges are in flower unless this has been approved by the Management Company. - (v) Should the Contractor believe that they have been asked to do anything which, in their opinion, is detrimental to the hedge, an obstruction to pedestrians/vehicles, or they consider it appropriate to deviate from the specification, the Management Company shall be notified prior to the work commencing. - (vi) The Contractor shall avoid cutting/pruning in March to November inclusive to cause minimum disturbance to nesting birds and wildlife, in compliance with the Wildlife and Countryside Act.